Skip to main content

 How can I apply to participate in the Women’s Leadership Program?

-To apply, students must complete two additional questions for Bentley University on the Common Application.
-The application is reviewed by the Admission Committee during the application decision process.
+To apply, students must complete two supplemental questions for Bentley University on the Common Application.
+The application is reviewed by the Undergraduate Admission Committee during the application decision process.
 If you submitted your Common Application, but did not answer the additional questions and would still like to apply for the program, you can submit the application here

 I am applying to Bentley early decision.
 Is the application process for the Women's Leadership Program different?